Invasion of open space by two competitors: spreading properties of monostable two-species competition--diffusion systems: Discussion

-Our acceleration result can be heuristically understood as a pulled property, in the sense that very small densities of $u$ on the right of the territory of $v$ are still sufficiently large to increase the speed of $u$ on the left of the territory of $v$.
-Of course, it would be interesting to verify the existence of such pulled accelerations in real biological invasions.
-Indeed, at first glance, our result might very well be described by ecological modelers as a strong case against diffusion equations: dispersal operators preserving compact supports, like the nonlinear diffusion of the porous form, $\partial_{t}u-\Delta\left(u^{m}\right)$, will never lead to such a result.
-Actually, Guo and Wu \cite{Guo_Wu_2015} considered the analogous problem in a model with free boundaries \textendash and therefore without long-range effects.
-Their results suggest the existence of two different spreading speeds.
-Subsequently, Du and Wu \cite{Du_Wu_2018} considered the problem in higher dimension with radial symmetry.
-Under appropriate assumptions on the initial conditions, they showed that the spreading speed of the slower species is uniquely determined by the semi-wave system whose solutions were classified by Du, Wang and Zhou \cite{Du_Wang_Zhou_2017}.
+It would be interesting to verify the existence of nonlocally pulled fronts in real biological invasions.
+Indeed, at first glance, our result might very well be described by ecological modelers as a strong case against diffusion equations: dispersal operators preserving compact supports, like the nonlinear diffusion of the porous form, $\partial_{t}u-\Delta\left(u^{m}\right)$, should never lead to such a result.
+Actually, Du and Wu \cite{Du_Wu_2018} studied the analogous problem in a model with free boundaries, first considered by Guo and Wu \cite{Guo_Wu_2015}, and showed under appropriate assumptions on the initial conditions that the spreading speed of the slower species is uniquely determined by the semi-wave system whose solutions were classified by Du, Wang and Zhou \cite{Du_Wang_Zhou_2017}.
 Therefore, in such a model, the second speed is never enhanced.
+Let us also point out here that Li \cite{Li_2018} very recently addressed similar questions in the framework of integro-difference systems and did not find nonlocal pulling.

+In 2014, Holzer and Scheel \cite{Holzer_Scheel} considered a partially decoupled two-species system, which contains as a particular case the system (\ref{eq:competition_diffusion_system}) when $b=0$.
+They found a sufficient condition for nonlocal pulling which is consistent with our necessary and sufficient condition $c_{\textup{nlp}}>c_{\textup{LLW}}$.
+Although we did not know their work at the time of writing of this paper, we discovered it during the reviewing process and acknowledge that they were the first to uncover the phenomenon of nonlocally pulled fronts.
+Interestingly, the same year, a more applied paper on horizontally transmitted hitchhiking traits, by Venegas, Allen and Evans \cite{Venegas_Ortiz_}, suggested a speed formula that is consistent with our expression for $c_{\textup{nlp}}$; yet a rigorous proof was missing.

+To the best of our knowledge, the present paper is the first one to investigate general propagating terraces for reaction--diffusion systems with unstable intermediate steady states.
+By showing that multidimensional manifolds of terraces do exist, it opens new interesting research directions.